schematical/cmoney/learning_to_code.md

 [Javascript and the Browser's DOM](http://www.w3schools.com/js/js_htmldom.asp)

-###Step 4:
+###Subsection:
+If you haven't used [git](http://git-scm.com/book/en/v2/Getting-Started-Git-Basics) yet now is the time to get started.
+Signup for a free [GitHub](http://github.com) and start learning.
+[Git](http://git-scm.com/book/en/v2/Getting-Started-Git-Basics) is a version control language.
+It is like Google Docs for Code but a little more complex.

+One of the big services on the web is [GitHub](http://github.com) which is an amazing tool.

+####IMPORTANT NOTE:
+ I typically don’t hire any devs that have not published at least something on GitHub.
+GitHub is like LinkedIn on steroids to developers(at least us open source types.
+Post anything and everything you are working on, I myself have [a huge list of repos on GitHub](http://github.com/schematical).

+###Step 4 - Basic Frameworks:
-The next step is to get familar with one of the tools that can be used to make development easier.
+The next step is to get familiar with one of the tools that can be used to make development easier.
 So far in this guide you have been working with basic js.
 Almost every major web application uses these **Frameworks** to make development easier.
 Each framework does something different.
 The first framework I will show you is Twitter Bootstrap

 ####Bootstrap:
-As a hardcore hacker type Bootstrap is far from the coolest framework I use on the frontend, Angular is much cooler.
+As a hardcore hacker type Bootstrap is far from the coolest framework I use on the frontend, Angular is much more interesting.
 But because of its graphic nature and their for easier to wrap your head around.

 Bootstrap was developed to make building **Responsive** Web Pages.
 This means a page that will easily resize and fit in smaller browsers like mobile and tablets.